eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 The corresponding GSE/GPU emission factors and activity time are included in the Open-ALAQS database (see [default_gate_profiles](./../open_alaqs/database/data/default_gate_profiles.csv)).

+The internal Open-ALAQS database also contains default emission factors for stationary sources.
+These values can be modified if more up-to-date information is available to the user (see [default_stationary_ef](./../open_alaqs/database/data/default_stationary_ef.csv)).

 ## [ANP](#anp)
 [(Back to top)](#table-of-contents)